The next evolution in cancer technology and research

 Our multimodal project combines data from all of these sources, as well as the clinical follow-up data from patients, and uses machine learning methods to look at all of them together.

 We hope to identify new features of cancer that drive prognosis or response to specific treatments.
 This research project may lead to more sensitive diagnostic approaches that could be used in clinic.

-What is long-read and methylation sequencing?
+What is long-read sequencing?

 To treat cancers, we have to better understand them – and their DNA.
 Previously, DNA would be chopped into thousands of shorter sections.
 Each shorter section, or read, would be sequenced, and variants within those sections analysed.

-Long-read and methylation sequencing can reveal new information about whole regions and large structural features of the genome that were previously inaccessible to traditional sequencing.
+Long-read sequencing can reveal new information about whole regions and large structural features of the genome that were previously inaccessible to traditional sequencing.
 It will give insight into cancer that older technologies couldn't see that may reveal more accurate diagnoses and treatment for patients.